IDMNYU/IdeationPrototypingFA19_McDermott/week10.md

 #### /Assignments for Next Week/

-* Prepare for next week's in-class video lab
+* Prepare for next week's in-class video lab, bring supplies / props
 * continue work on Constant Output
 * begin thinking about final project: [Future Utopia/Dystopia](future.md)
 * REQ VIEWING: due November 14, choose a film from the list to watch and write a 200 word response on NYU Classes: